-Not only is the Lucy case commonly taught during the first year of law school, for many students it is straight out of the first few weeks of law school.
-(I even referenced this case straight from my own Contracts textbook.
-Yes, I still have it.)
+The Lucy case is commonly taught during the first year of law school.
+For many students, it is straight out of the first few weeks of law school.
+I even referenced this case straight from my own Contracts textbook.
+Yes, I still have it.
 Lucy is famous for introducing an objective standard for determining whether a legitimate offer exists for a contract.

 But sure enough, the hook to the LSAT question cited above parallels the objective standard found in Lucy.
 It does not matter whether the person who made the offer is joking or not.
 It does not even necessarily matter whether the person to whom the offer was made believes it is a joke or not.
 What matters is whether a person in the shoes of the person to whom the offer was made would reasonably believe the offer was a joke.
-These are certainly subtle legal distinctions which pertain to the mindset of the parties to a contract; not exactly standard fare for the layperson.
+These are certainly subtle legal distinctions that pertain to the mindset of the parties to a contract.
+This isn’t exactly standard fare for the layperson.

 To see these distinctions, consider three slightly different hypothetical rules: